Bassam Al-Rawi

-Bassam Hisham Ali Al-Rawi (بسام هشام الراوي; born 16 December 1997) is a Qatari professional footballer who plays as a defender for Al-Duhail and the Qatar national football team.
-He was born in Iraq and naturalized to represent Qatar in the international level.
+Bassam Hisham Ali Al-Rawi (بسام هشام الراوي; born 16 December 1997) is a professional footballer who plays as a defender for Al-Duhail and the Qatar national football team.
+Born in Iraq, he represents the Qatar national team.

 Personal life

 Born in Iraq, Bassam was naturalized to represent the Qatar national team.
-Bassam's father, Hisham Al-Rawi, played for the Iraq national football team in the 1990s.
+Bassam's father, Hisham Ali Al-Rawi, played for the Iraq national football team in the 1990s.
+His brother Ahmed is also a footballer.
 Bassam attended school in Qatar before being admitted to the Aspire Academy.

 International career

 2019 AFC Asian Cup

-Bassam was included in Félix Sánchez Bas' Qatari squad for the 2019 AFC Asian Cup in the United Arab Emirates.
+Bassam made his appearance for Qatar in a 0-1 loss to Czech Republic in Abdullah bin Khalifa Stadium.
+He was included in Félix Sánchez Bas' Qatari squad for the 2019 AFC Asian Cup in the United Arab Emirates.
 He made his first international goal on 9 January 2019 against Lebanon.
 On 22 January, he scored his second international and the winning goal for Qatar against his country of origin, Iraq, which helped his team reach the quarter-finals of the competition.
 His team would eventually conquer the Asian title for the first time.